Best Knife Design CAD Software for Knifemakers

 • Inkscape: Free: Inkscape is an open-source vector graphics editor.

-• Sketchup: Free: Google SketchUp is a free, easy-to-learn 3D-modeling program with a few simple tools to let you create 3D models
+• Sketchup: Free: Google SketchUp is a free, easy-to-learn 3D modelling program with a few simple tools to let you create 3D models

 • LibreCAD: Free: Open Source, fully comprehensive 2D CAD application